 I could barely get out of bed and walking seemed impossible.
-Life in general felt surreal.
+Life, in general, felt surreal.
 The first time I took Synthroid I thought I was having a heart attack.
 The pain in my chest was unbearable, but I thought it must be in my head.
 I didn’t want to go to the hospital because I was afraid they’d look at me and say I was crazy.
 It seemed like they all thought I was a hypochondriac.

 After two days, I finally called my family doctor.
-She saw me right away (which was miraculous) and she said that my body had went from having too much hormone to none, so I was to take half of the pill for a week and then resume the full dose.
+She saw me right away (which was miraculous) and she said that my body had gone from having too much hormone to none, so I was to take half of the pill for a week and then resume the full dose.
 A month after my thyroid died, I was also diagnosed with diabetes.
 Yay!

 No improvement while on Synthroid